oblinger/dvc-dat/README.md

 df = DataFrames.build_from_insts(insts, point_fns, data_folder)

+## Ask
+- What about foo:a.b.c.d
+- what about naming the report metrics_matrix? & having the config section be same?
+- How to: from ml_dat import Inst, do
+- Accept the list into a constructor.  must I do a shallow copy?
+- Should .add_insts accept a list of insts or a star list of insts?
+- I plan to split ml-cube from ml-dat
+- Right now Inst has ALL property functions.  maybe it is more confusing than helpful.

 ## Todo
 - [ ] convert inst names to use '.' instead of '/' (still needs testing)
+- dt.list should work when registered only in its source file
+- add .datconfig registry for module and value loads
+- add ability to have value redirecting loads????
+- Inject indicies should not inject for degenerate indicies w/ only one value

 ## Later
 - [ ] Split ml-cube into a separate package